skvadrik/re2c/src/examples/example_03.rst

 * There is only one successful way out (line 60): the lexer must recognize a standalone "end of input" lexeme (``NULL``) exactly at the beginning of the padding.
-  ``YYFILL`` failure is an error: if the input was correct, the lexer should have already stopped.
+  A ``YYFILL`` failure is an error: if the input was correct, the lexer should have already stopped.

 * ``YYFILL`` may fail for two reasons: either there is no more input (line 23), or the lexeme is too long: it occupies the whole buffer and nothing can be discarded (line 27).
-  We treat both cases in the same way (as error), but a real-world program might handle them differently (resize the buffer, cut the long lexeme in two, etc.).
+  We treat both cases in the same way (as an error), but a real-world program might handle them differently (resize the buffer, cut the long lexeme in two, etc.).

 * ``@@`` in the ``YYFILL`` definition (line 52) is a formal parameter: re2c substitutes it with the actual argument to ``YYFILL``.